Jac0310/CustomerProfiler/README.md

 2. Print the amount of unused barcodes (barcodes left).
 3. Model how you would store this in a SQL database (e.g. UML, data model with relations and optionally indexes)
+## Input files:
-Input files: Two files in comma separated formatting. orders.csv order_id, customer_id
+Two files in comma separated formatting.
-This contains a list of orders. order_id is unique. barcodes.csv barcode, order_id
+1. orders.csv (order_id, customer_id) This contains a list of orders. order_id is unique.
-The barcodes in our system.
+2. barcodes.csv (barcode, order_id) The barcodes in our system.
 If a barcode has been sold, it’s assigned to an order using order_id, otherwise order_id is empty.
-Validation:
+## Validation:
 Make sure the input is validated correctly:
-● No duplicate barcodes
+1. No duplicate barcodes
-● No orders without barcodes
+2. No orders without barcodes
 Items which failed the validation should be logged (e.g. stderr) and ignored for the output.
-Requirements:
+## Requirements:
-● Write your solution in Python
+* Write your solution in Python
-● Deliver solution using GIT or zip-file.
+* Deliver solution using GIT or zip-file.